WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 Willmar WarHawks

+This season, 3 NA3HL alumini have committed to playing NCAA Division 3.
 During the 2021-2022 Season, the NA3HL had over 80+ college commitments, with almost 70% of those being NCAA commitments.
 Over 300 former NA3HL players are currently playing in the NCAA.

 The NA3HL has an Entry Draft in April.
 Like the NAHL, teams can select players from all ages, including players playing in their last year of junior hockey.
 NA3HL teams also attend the NAHL combines during the combine and will be at many of the exposure camps held throughout the United States.
 Because these teams don't have budgets, if you're interested in playing for a team in the NA3HL, it's recommended to contact the coach and provide the coach with video.
 The NA3HL has a similar import rule as the NAHL.
 This is a decent league to start your junior career.
 Players do move on to play in the USHL and the NAHL.
-Last season, 34 NA3HL players signed tenders to play in the NAHL for the 2022-23 season; 27 more players were selected in the 2022 NAHL Draft.
+In 2022, 34 NA3HL players signed tenders to play in the NAHL for the 2022-23 season; 27 more players were selected in the 2022 NAHL Draft.

 Dryden GM Ice Dogs